Weekend in the Berkshires: 2-day itinerary (with or without the kids)

 The Berkshires region in Western Massachusetts offers access to world class cultural attractions set amidst the gorgeous natural surroundings.
 My favorite time to visit is summer when renown music, dance and theater festivals, and the Berkshire’s famous historical houses offer majority of their programming, with many events happening in the beautiful outdoors.

-Here is a 2-day sample Berkshires itinerary based on our weekend trip in July of 2015 (calendar links are updated for 2016).
+Here is a 2-day sample Berkshires itinerary based on our weekend trip in a couple of summers ago (calendar links are updated for summer of 2019)

 We live a little over 2-hour drive away and try to visit several times each summer (so I also provided some alternatives which we have experienced on other trips).